seeinglogic/ariadne/README.md

 reset the UI.

-Unhandled Python exceptions on startup or during processing are bugs and it'd be great if you would open a GitHub issue and describe the problem (and include a binary to reproduce the problem, if possible).
+Unhandled Python exceptions on startup or during processing are bugs and it'd be great if you would open a GitHub issue on the repo here and describe the problem (and include a binary to reproduce the problem, if possible).

 ## Thank you!

-To everyone who enjoys this tool, it would mean a lot to me if let me know by reaching out on Twitter or starring this repo.
-I hope this work helps you or makes you look at things a little differently.
+To everyone who tries out this tool, it would mean a lot to me if you reach out and give me your thoughts on Twitter (@seeinglogic) or starring this repo.
+I hope this helps you or gives you ideas on how to look at things a little differently.